Ayer (CDP), Massachusetts

-Ayer is a census-designated place (CDP) and the primary settlement in the town of Ayer in Middlesex County, Massachusetts, United States.
+Ayer is a census-designated place (CDP) and the primary settlement in the town of Ayer, Massachusetts, United States.
 The population of the CDP was 2,986 at the 2020 census, out of 8,479 in the entire town.

 Geography

 Ayer is located in northwestern Middlesex County at (42.560033, -71.585321).
 The CDP occupies the center of the town of Ayer and is bordered to the west by the Devens CDP.

 Massachusetts Routes 2A and 111 pass through the village as Park Street and East Main Street.
 MA 2A leads west 12 mi to Fitchburg and east 5 mi to Littleton, while MA 111 leads north 4 mi to Groton and south 8 mi to Boxborough.

 According to the United States Census Bureau, the Ayer CDP has a total area of 1.39 sqmi, of which 1.33 sqmi are land and 0.06 sqmi, or 4.54%, are water.
 Grove Pond and Plow Shop Pond lie along the southern edge of the CDP, draining west toward the Nashua River, part of the Merrimack River watershed.